corusm/mlops-project/reports/README.md

 Docker image for inference: This Dockerfile is used to deploy an app in the cloud.

-Building all of the Dockerfiles is managed via GitHub Actions.
+Building all of the Dockerfiles is managed via GitHub Actions (see `.github/workflows`).
 Dockerfiles for training are always built.
 When the training is finished, the Docker image for deployment is built.
-Links to images: TODO
+Links to images:
+- ghcr.io/corusm/train-basemodel:latest (public available, `dockerfiles/train_model.gpu.dockerfile`)
+- gcr.io/dtumlops-g62v2/inference:latest (build via github actions and pushed to gcp registry, `dockerfile/inference.dockerfile`)

-Commands: TODO---
+Commands:
+docker build -t ghcr.io/corusm/train-basemodel:latest -f ./dockerfiles/train_model.gpu.dockerfile .
+docker push ghcr.io/corusm/train-basemodel:latest

+docker build -t gcr.io/dtumlops-g62v2/inference:latest -f ./dockerfiles/inference.dockerfile --build-arg HTTP_PORT=8080 .
+docker push gcr.io/dtumlops-g62v2/inference:latest

+`but all commands are automated via github actions`

+---

 ### Question 16